flowscripter/docs/design/domain-model-concepts.md

 A command wraps Javascript functionality in a function so that it can be simply executed as a CLI command line argument.

-A commands consists of a name, a version, dependencies, Javascript and a definition of command line arguments and how these are mapped to arguments in the Javascript logic.
+A command consists of a name, a version, dependencies, Javascript and a definition of command line arguments and how these are mapped to arguments in the Javascript logic.

 ### Operators